Tadeo Allende: Celta

 On 31 January 2024, Allende signed a four-and-a-half-year contract with Spanish La Liga side Celta de Vigo.

-Loan to Inter Miami
+Inter Miami

 On 14 January 2025, Allende was loaned to Major League Soccer side Inter Miami for their 2025 season.
 He emerged as one of the leading offensive players for Miami, finishing the regular season with 11 goals and one assist, often starting along Lionel Messi and Luis Suárez.
+In the MLS Cup Playoffs, he set a postseason record with nine goals and finished as the tournament's top goalscorer as the team went on to win the MLS Cup.
+He did return to Celta Vigo initially after his loan expired.

+On 26 January 2026, Allende signed for Inter Miami permanently, after a successful loan deal.

+Personal life

+Born in Argentina, Allende is of Italian descent and holds dual Argentine and Italian citizenship.